MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 ROBOTS: NOINDEX,NOFOLLOW
 title: Data Access (WPA Data Access)
 description: Overview of Workplace Analytics Data Access
-author: gbowerman
+author: madehmer
-ms.author: guybo
+ms.author: madehmer
-ms.date: 06/20/2018
+ms.date: 11/28/2018
 ms.topic: language-reference
 ms.prod: wpa
 ---

 # Workplace Analytics Data Access

-Customers with unique data-analysis requirements might require custom exploration of Workplace Analytics insights data that goes beyond the metrics that are available through flexible queries.
-This custom data exploration can include combining Workplace Analytics data with other data sets, such as building-space allocation or CRM data.
+Customers with unique data-analysis requirements might require custom exploration of Workplace Analytics insights data that goes beyond the metrics that are available with Explore and Queries in Workplace Analytics.
+This custom data exploration might include combining Workplace Analytics data with other data sets, such as building-space allocation or CRM data.
 Custom data access scenarios include:

 - Which groups are starting long email threads?
 The answer would involve associating email data with corporate function.
 - Do people with the same function who are collocated spend more time together than people with the same function who are not collocated?